Markham-Square-Ventures/marketing-site-2/source/_pages/development-leverage.md

     ],
     [
       "Who's creating my code?",
       "Development Leverage is brought to you by the team at Markham Square.
-Our highly skilled & experienced developers will take of your needs.", ],
+Our highly skilled & experienced developers will take care of your needs.", ],
     [
       "Can I get a refund?",